 Exceed 45° Without the Use of Support Materials

-45° is often the steepest angle that can be achieved without utilizing support materials.
+45° is often the steepest angle that can be achieved without utilising support materials.
 However, under the right circumstances, steeper angles are possible.
 Let’s take a look at how.

 Dial In Your Printer

-In order to print overhangs that contain angles steeper than 45° you have to make sure that your printer is in tip top shape.
+In order to print overhangs that contain angles steeper than 45°, you have to make sure that your printer is in tip-top shape.
 Make sure that your bed is level.
 Replace your build surface if needed.
-Check that the print nozzle is clean and clear of any debris or carbonized build up.
+Check that the print nozzle is clean and clear of any debris or carbonised build-up.

 In general, perform all necessary routine maintenance so that you have the most precise build space possible.
 You’re going to be doing some very precise printing, you want to make sure that your machine is up for the challenge.